johannesstroebele91/mongodb-library/3_operations/crud-operations/3_update.md

   - `db` access current database
   - `myCollection`access a collection (gets created if does not exists)
   - `updateOne(filter, data, options)` method that gets executed on the collection, which parameters:
-    - Filter: narrow down which documents to change
+    - Filter: narrow down which documents to change using e.g. query selectors `query-selectors.md`
     - Data: describing the change
     - Options: configuration

 # updateOne()

-Update one document
+Update the first document of a collection that matches the filter

 - syntax `db.products.updateOne(filter, data, options)`
 - Example: `db.products.updateOne({ _id: 1 }, { $set: { price: 899 } })`